Vegan Baking Recipes Vegan Pastry Recipes How To Make Puff Pastry

 Puff pastry can be stored in the freezer for up to 2 months.
 Just cover the top of the dough with parchment paper, carefully roll the dough into a cylinder and double wrap with plastic wrap before freezing.
 Remove the puff pastry from the freezer and place it in the refrigerator to thaw the night before using.

-Makes one 20 x 15 inch rectangle of puff pastry.
+This recipe makes one 20 x 15 inch rectangle of Vegan Puff Pastry.

 Vegan puff pastry